NolanBotoman/ionic-vue-currency/README.md

 # ionic-vue-currency
-Convert Euro Into Other Currencies
+Convert euro into other currencies